DNACENSolutions/dnac_ansible_workflows/workflows/device_credentials/README.md

   ![Alt text](./images/delete_creden.png)

   **Purpose**:
-    - Remove credentials from DNA Center.
+    - Remove credentials from Catalyst Center.
     - Make sure that the device credentials you delete are not assigned to any site.

   **Input example with delete cli credential**: